iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week10_wed_storymaps2/README.md

-# Week 12 - Mapbox Storytelling tools 2
+# Week 10 Wed - Mapbox Storytelling tools 2

 **Today we will cover**
 - How to sandwich maps in between full page elements